dornascarol/api-go-gin/README.md

 _Project feature I learned at Alura_

 ## Introduction
-Developing a CRUD API using the Gin-Gonic framework with the objective of deepening technical knowledge in building a web application with Go, with a theme related to the universe of the pagode musical genre and using PostgreSQL as a database.
+Developing a CRUD API using the Gin-Gonic framework with the objective of deepening technical knowledge in building a web application with Go, with a theme related to the universe of the pagode musical genre and using Postgres as a database.
+Also adding skills with validations and tests.

 ## Technologies used